Dan Riskin: Business

 While a student at MIT and Stanford in 2005, Riskin designed a painless wound closure device for which he later was issued US patents and FDA approval.
 Riskin cofounded Wadsworth Medical Technologies, which commercialized the product under the Dermaloc brand.
 The company was acquired by DQ Holdings and the product was rebranded DermaClip for sales in the US and China.
 The product has been used successfully on hundreds of thousands of patients.

-In 2008, Riskin joined Mohr Davidow Ventures as Entrepreneur in Residence and the Obama Campaign Health Advisory Committee and the Health IT Subcommittee.
-He was subsequently funded by the National Institutes of Health and National Science Foundation to develop advanced technology to enable value-based healthcare.
 In 2011, Riskin founded and became CEO of Health Fidelity, a company which implements artificial intelligence to measure clinical quality and risk for value-based healthcare.
 As CEO, Riskin secured relationships with Harvard, Children’s Hospital of Philadelphia, and University of Pittsburgh Medical Center.
-He grew the company through three rounds of financing and transitioned company leadership on a $29 million round.
-Health Fidelity has become prominent in value-based healthcare, with one customer saying that Health Fidelity "added approximately $200 million in revenue" to their business.
+He grew the company through three financing rounds.
+Health Fidelity was acquired by Edifecs in a transaction valued in excess of $150 million.

-After Health Fidelity, Riskin returned to public service, testifying on the 21st Century Cures Initiative in 2014.
-In Congressional retreat and briefings, he discussed approaches to leverage newly collected health data to refine the standard of care.
-Riskin was funded to pursue this work by the National Institutes of Health starting in 2015 and the National Science Foundation in 2018.
-This led to creation of Verantos, a company focused on using real world evidence to tailor therapy and support personalized medicine.
-As CEO, Riskin secured relationships with multiple top 10 biopharma firms and published on advanced scientific approaches for tailored therapy.
+In 2015, Riskin founded and became CEO of Verantos, a company which applies artificial intelligence to newly available health data to generate high-validity real-world evidence, which uses clinical experience across millions of patients to offer insight into what treatments will work best for whom.
+Riskin was funded to pursue high-validity real-world evidence by the National Institutes of Health starting in 2015, the National Science Foundation in 2018, and the Food and Drug Administration in 2020.
+Verantos names multiple top 10 life sciences firms as customers.
+The company was recognized as Bioinformatics Company of the Year in 2021 and was subsequently recognized by Inc 5000 and Deloitte Fast 500 as one of America's fastest growing private companies.